Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 However, multithreading is not always advantageous.
 A technical prerequisite is that the program should be developed for multithread proposes.
 Python, for example, is a pseudo-multithread language, while Java is a real one.
 Sometimes multithreading can lead to catastrophic results.
 Since threads share the same resource allocation (CPU, RAM, I/O, etc.), when a thread fails, the whole process fails as well.
 Comparatively, in multiple processes, other processes will be protected if a process fails.

 In practice, users can either run each process in serial (i.e., number of threads = 1), or in parallel (i.e., number of threads > 1) on clusters.
 However, **the former is recommended**, because of more secured resource managements.
 The latter is not advantageous.
-Besides the problem mentioned above, it might lead to problems such as memory leak when running programs poorly developed for multithreading - a common problem of scientific computing packages :-).
+Besides the problem mentioned above, it might lead to problems such as memory leak when running programs either: poorly developed for multithreading /  compiled with improper flags / launched in an improper environmental setup - common problems of scientific computing packages & their users. :-)

+## More nodes vs more CPUs

+When memory allocation is allowed, from my experience, using more CPUs/processes per node is usually a better idea, considering that all nodes have independent memory space and the inter-node communications are achieved by wired networks.
+It almost always takes longer to coordinate nodes than to coordinate processors within the same node.

 # The internal coordinator: What is MPI